awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 ## Long\-running processes can cause deployments to fail<a name="troubleshooting-long-running-processes"></a>

-For deployments to Amazon Linux, Ubuntu Server, and RHEL instances, if you have a deployment script that starts a long\-running process, AWS CodeDeploy may spend a long time waiting in the deployment lifecycle event and then fail the deployment\.
-This is because if the process runs longer than the foreground and background processes in that event are expected to take, AWS CodeDeploy stops and fails the deployment, even if the process is still running as expected\.
+For deployments to Amazon Linux, Ubuntu Server, and RHEL instances, if you have a deployment script that starts a long\-running process, CodeDeploy may spend a long time waiting in the deployment lifecycle event and then fail the deployment\.
+This is because if the process runs longer than the foreground and background processes in that event are expected to take, CodeDeploy stops and fails the deployment, even if the process is still running as expected\.

 For example, an application revision contains two files in its root, `after-install.sh` and `sleep.sh`\.
 Its AppSpec file contains the following instructions: